-Mr. Li Wing Sum Steven, aged 65, is an independent non-executive Director, the Chairman of the audit committee and a member of the remuneration committee of the Company.
+Mr. Li Wing Sum Steven, aged 66, is an independent non-executive Director, the Chairman of the audit committee and a member of the remuneration committee of the Company.
 He joined the Company in July 2021.

-Mr. Li is a certified public accountant (practicing) and a director of a certified public accountant firm in Hong Kong.
-He is a fellow member of the Association of Chartered Certified Accountants and the Hong Kong Institute of Certified Public Accountants.
+Mr. Li is a fellow member of the Association of Chartered Certified Accountants and the Hong Kong Institute of Certified Public Accountants.
 Mr. Li is currently an independent non-executive director of Wang On Properties Limited (Stock Code: 1243), a company listed on the Main Board of the Stock Exchange.
-Mr. Li is also an independent non-executive director of Allied Sustainability and Environmental Consultants Group Limited (Stock Code: 8320), a company listed on the GEM of the Stock Exchange, and he is the company secretary of Shanghai Fudan Microelectronics Group Company Limited (Stock Code: 1385), a company listed on the Main Board of the Stock Exchange.
-Mr. Li was an independent non-executive director of Xinjiang Xinxin Mining Industry Co., Limited (Stock Code: 3833), a company listed on the Main Board of the Stock Exchange from October 2011 to May 2019.
+Mr. Li is also an independent non-executive director of Allied Sustainability and Environmental Consultants Group Limited (Stock Code: 8320), a company listed on the GEM of the Stock Exchange.

-Mr. Li has no relationship with any Directors, senior management or substantial shareholders (as defined in the Listing Rules) or controlling shareholders (as defined in the Listing Rules) of the Company.
+Mr. Li has no relationship with any Directors, senior management or substantial shareholders (as defined in the GEM Listing Rules) or controlling shareholders (as defined in the GEM Listing Rules) of the Company.

-Dr. Yu Yuen Ping, aged 54, is an independent non-executive Director, a member of both the audit committee and nomination committee of the Company.
+Dr. Yu Yuen Ping, aged 55, is an independent non-executive Director, a member of both the audit committee and nomination committee of the Company.
 He joined the Company in February 2018.
 Dr. Yu obtained a Bachelor of Arts (Honours) degree in International Business Studies from the City University of Hong Kong in November 1995 and a Master of Business Administration in International Management from the Thunderbird, The American Graduate School of International Management (now known as the Thunderbird School of Global Management) at the Arizona State University in the United States in December 2001.
 In September 2003, he obtained a Professional Diploma in Corporate Governance and Directorship, which was jointly organised by The Hong Kong Institute of Directors and the Hong Kong Productivity Council and the course was undertaken on a parttime basis.
 In February 2010, he obtained his Doctor of Philosophy (PhD) in Management Studies from the University of Cambridge in the United Kingdom.
 After graduating from the City University of Hong Kong in 1995, Dr. Yu later worked as a Marketing Analyst at 3M Hong Kong Limited from August 1995 to June 1996 and was later transferred to Imation Hong Kong Limited where he worked from July 1996 to April 2002 with his last position as business manager in the China new business development.
 He then returned to the City University of Hong Kong, where he was employed as an Instructor from July 2002 to August 2004 before pursuing his PhD programme at the University of Cambridge in the United Kingdom in October 2004.